National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR)

-The Central Contractor Registration (CCR.GOV) is the primary vendor database for the U.S. Federal Government.
-The CCR collects, validates, stores and disseminates data in support of agency acquisition missions.
-You must register with the Central Contractor Registry, or CCR if you wish to apply for a Federal grant or contract.
-The CCR registration process may take five or more business days to complete.
-If you are currently registered with the CCR, you may not need to make any changes.
+The System for Awards Management (SAM.GOV) is the primary vendor database for the U.S. Federal Government.
+SAM collects, validates, stores and disseminates data in support of agency acquisition missions.
+You must register with the System for Awards Management, or SAM if you wish to apply for a Federal grant or contract.
+The SAM registration process may take five or more business days to complete.
+If you are currently registered with SAM, you may not need to make any changes.
 However, make certain that the TIN associated with your DUNS number is correct.
-Also note that you will need to update your CCR registration on an annual basis.
+Also note that you will need to update your SAM registration on an annual basis.
 This may take three or more business days to complete.

 Finally, you must register with Grants.gov, which will allow you to use and upload an application into application system.
 This registration may take five or more business days to complete.
 You may begin working on your application while completing the registration process, but you cannot submit an application until all of the Registration steps are complete.
 For detailed information on the Registration Steps, please go to: www.grants.gov/applicants/get_registered.jsp.

 We can"t emphasize strongly enough the importance of completing these registrations early.Top